 Investments: The Foundation maintains the majority of its endowment assets in a pooled investment fund.
 Additional investments are maintained separately in accordance with the donor's instructions.
-Investments are presented in the financial statements of the Foundation at fair value.
+Investments are reported at fair value calculated in accordance with ASC Topic 820, "Fair Value Measurement" (ASC 820).
 Investment securities with readily determinable market value information are adjusted to market value, with realized and unrealized appreciation and/or depreciation on investments to be recorded in the statement of revenues, expenses, and changes in net position.
-Investments included in the pool are certificates of deposits, common stock, corporate bonds, international bonds, and U.S. government securities.
-The Foundation's investment committee monitors the performance of all investments and instructs Foundation management as to the mix of assets maintained in the investment pool.
-Investments are made in accordance with the investment policies of the Foundation.
+Fair value is determined based on quoted market prices, observable inputs, or unobservable inputs.